 If you were injured but waited to seek medical care, the insurance company for the at-fault party may deny your claim for compensation and refuse to pay your bills.
 With documentation from a medical professional, you have proof of your injuries.

+Being involved in a car wreck can be a life-altering experience, both physically and legally.
+Your immediate priorities should be protecting your health and ensuring your rights are safeguarded.
 After an accident, you may feel overwhelmed and confused.
 While this is true, you still need to take steps to protect your health – and your legal rights.